eliseferg/377-Final-Project/public/Docs/README.md

 The application is mainly supported on desktop browsers, specifically google chrome or microsoft edge.
 However, the application can maintain its functionality on ios.

-Developers manial can be found at the bottom half of this file.
+Developers manual can be found below.

 # Developers Manual
 Developer access to Commons will require downloading each file under this project directory to your local machine.
 However, it is suggested to create a duplicate local github repository to upload all of the programming files for easy access and updates.